Imperial-Opentrons-Users/Yeast_Transformation_OT/README.md

 - A8 &#8594; Yeast cells at appropriate OD (3.2 ml)
 - A9 &#8594; Water (20 ml)
 - A12 &#8594; Waste well
+(Can adjust volumes for number of samples you are transforming)

 Automated protocol
 -------------------